 Do you have an area in your classroom for seasonal or thematic books?
 I have always found this to be an easy, yet extremely effective way to get kids enthused about books.
 By frequently rotating a display of new books facing out you will find your students are quick to show interest in exploring them.
 At the bottom of this page, you will find a collection of titles you may want to purchase or borrow from your local library specific to Constitution Day.
 Having these books on hand will add clarity to the subject and serve as an enrichment to those who choose to read them.

+Click each of the covers for more details.
 Clicking on any of these covers will take you to the book on Amazon via my affiliate link where you can learn more about each book.

 Because the U.S. Constitution is a complex topic typically taught in a higher level civics class, you certainly won’t be getting into too much detail in September at the elementary level.
 Instead, provide the students with a summary of what it is, why it was created and the purpose it serves.
 Enable them to relate to it by focusing on the aspect of community and the importance of “rules” to ensure the safety and well-being of all.